mistersouza/ayrton-senna/README.md

 + __Racing Enthusiast Perspective:__ As user, I want to delve into Ayrton Senna's illustrious racing career, reliving his iconic moments and understanding his impact on the world of motorsports.
 + __Inspiration Seeker Perspective:__ As user, I want to explore how Ayrton Senna's life and principles continue to influence people from diverse fields, empowering them to strive for excellence.
 + __Community Engagement Perspective:__ As user, I want to contribute my personal stories and experiences related to Ayrton Senna, fostering a sense of community and shared appreciation for his legacy.

+### Site Objectives

+_These succinct objectives outline the website's core purposes and strategic focus._

+1. __Legacy Recognition:__ Elevate Ayrton Senna's global recognition and preserve his legacy.

+2. __User-Friendly:__ Create an engaging and clear website experience.

+3. __Event Promotion:__ Inform about upcoming events and activities.

+4. __Charitable Support:__ Drive support for charitable causes linked to Ayrton Senna.

+5. __Inspiration Hub:__ Showcase Ayrton Senna's career and inspire new generations.

+6. __Industry Reference:__ Serve as a go-to EPK for motorsports professionals.

+7. __Exclusive Content:__ Offer unique media to enrich the user experience.

+8. __Community Growth:__ Expand the fanbase and foster community spirit.

+9. __Educational Resource:__ Provide valuable sports history and leadership studies material.

+10. __Audience Engagement:__ Enable user subscriptions for updates and news.